kaitz/warc_f/readme.md

       n can be value in the range of 0-26. (see table below)

 # Memory usage
-  * e - size of the file
+  * e,d - size of the file
-  * d,es,dm,l - size of the WARC header size
+  * es,dm,l - size of the WARC header size

 # WARC field types and values
 These field values are used internally.